 Today, Aloha Air Cargo's aircraft fleet consists of four (4)

-Boeing 737-200 freighters in an all cargo configuration.
-Each has a cargo carrying capacity of approximately 25,000 lbs.
-Daily operations include 16 - 18 nightly departures out of Honolulu and two daily charters, including service to every major airport destination within the State of Hawaii including Kahului, Lihue, Hilo and Kona.
+Boeing 737-200 freighters in an all cargo configuration with a payload capacity of 28,000 lbs. operating 16 - 18 outbound Honolulu flights six days a week.
+In addition, Aloha has three (3) Saab 340A Turbo-props with a payload capacity of 7,000 lbs, operating 6 - 7 outbound Honolulu flights six days a week.
+Aloha services every major airport destination within the State of Hawaii including Kahului, Lihue, Hilo and Kona.
 Through partnerships with other Hawaii airlines and international carriers, Aloha Air Cargo can arrange shipments from any Hawaii city to any destination worldwide.

 Aloha Air Cargo carries diverse products such as; fresh bakery products, fish and seafood, produce, tropical fish, live animals, time sensitive shipments, cut floral and tropical fruit export products, general cargo and much more.
 DHL

 , Love♥s Bakery

 are some of the notable shippers.
 Aloha Air Cargo is the only overnight carrier to offer refrigeration capabilities at all Hawaiian island locations.